firephinx/mklz-fps/README.md

 ### Progress

 So far, Matt has implemented a parallel Sample Sort algorithm in Go that sorts 100 million pairs in 1.9 seconds.
 Kevin is still working on the parallel sorting algorithm in Java and has tested the performance of the built in parallel sort algorithm.
 We have analyzed the performance of their C++ code on the unix machines and have cemented our focus on Go as our main submission into the parallel sorting competition.
 We will be submitting our Go implementation soon to Guy Blelloch in order to unlock access to the Aware machine and begin testing both implementations on the Aware machines.
-We have also created a sample graph below with the Go implementation compared to the C++ implementation on unix5 to demonstrate our current performance.

 ### Potential Issues